EthanAshok/AutonomousRobot/README.md

 Functional Requirements:

-- autonomous car must stop at the red lines (stop sign)
+- Autonomous car must stop at the red lines (stop sign)
-- must pick up and drop off the end user to/from the colored zones
+- Must pick up and drop off the end user to/from the colored zones
-- have multiple sensors to detect distance, color, contact (color, gyro, ultrasonic, touch)
+- Have multiple sensors to detect distance, color, contact (color, gyro, ultrasonic, touch)
-- create jaywalking feature to stop at anything crossing the maze
+- Create jaywalking feature to stop at anything crossing the maze

 Design: